vishalvinod175/Walmart-Analytics---SQL/README.md

   Revenue Contribution: Calculated that transactions made via credit cards contributed to 50% of the total revenue.

 * Product Line Performance:
-  Quantity Sold: Determined that the electronics product line had the highest number of units sold, totaling X units (e.g., 25,000 units).
+  Quantity Sold: Determined that the electronics accessories product line had the highest number of units sold, totaling 961 units.
-  Average Rating: Found that the home appliances product line had the highest average customer rating of 4.5 out of 5.
+  Average Rating: Found that the Food & Beverages product line had the highest average customer rating of 7 out of 10.

 * Tax and Cost Analysis:
-  Average Tax Rate: Calculated the average tax rate across different product lines, with the highest being 7.5% for luxury goods.
+  Average Tax Rate: Calculated the average tax rate across different product lines, with the highest being 16.03% for Home & Lifestyle goods.
-  Monthly COGS: Analyzed the monthly cost of goods sold (COGS), identifying a consistent pattern with an average monthly COGS of ₹X (e.g., ₹500,000).
+  Monthly COGS: Analyzed the monthly cost of goods sold (COGS), identifying a consistent pattern with an average monthly COGS of $101868

 * Operational Insights:
-  Branch Performance: Identified the top-performing branch, which generated ₹X (e.g., ₹300 million) in revenue, outperforming others by 20%.
+  Branch Performance: Identified the top-performing branch as 'C' Branch, which generated $110490.
   Sales Distribution by Time of Day: Found that 40% of sales occurred in the afternoon, indicating peak shopping hours.

-* Cancellation and Customer Satisfaction:
+* Customer Satisfaction:
-  Cancellation Rates: Observed that cancellations were highest on weekends, accounting for 25% of total cancellations.
-  Customer Ratings: Found that customer satisfaction was highest on weekdays with an average rating of 4.2 out of 5.
+  Customer Ratings: Found that customer satisfaction was highest for 'C' Branch with an average rating of 7.06 on 10.